nagi/findaface/README.md

 # Findaface

 When given a path to a picture, this gem attempts to determins whether it contains a single face and thus might be appropriate for a profile image, ID Card etc.

 It is a modified then gemified version of George Ogata's [find-face](https://github.com/howaboutwe/find-face).

-If you want a CLI that indicates where the biggest face in an image is, then use [find-face](https://github.com/howaboutwe/find-face).
+If you want a CLI that indicates where the biggest face in an image is, then use the original.

-If you want a ruby gem that indicates whether an image contains a single face, use this.
+This gem simply compiles an executable to detect a face then calls it externally, so you won't have to include the humongous OpenCV library into your Ruby process, which can cause memory leak / bloat or even crash.
+This is what [Paperclip](https://github.com/thoughtbot/paperclip) does for ImageMagick.
+We also support [posix-spawn](https://github.com/rtomayko/posix-spawn) to mitigate the overhead of fork-exec.

 ## Installation

 There are two steps:

 1. Install OpenCV
-2. Install the Findaface gem
+2. Install Findaface

 ### Install OpenCV